Social media has played a central role in several of the most successful reputation management campaigns of the last few years.

 In a recent Forbes.com article Scott Davis described how Toyota repaired its reputation following the bout of recalls that sent it plummeting in 2009 and 2010.
 The automaker employed a series of innovative social media strategies to engage with its customers on a personal level.

 One of Toyota’s strategies was a series of Digg Dialogg Q&A sessions, which allowed the company to respond directly and candidly to customers and critics.
-Mashable’s Todd Wasserman offers a fascinating account of those sessions, which “gave Toyota the appearance of achieving social media branding nirvana: Transparency.”
+Mashable’s Todd Wasserman said those sessions, “gave Toyota the appearance of achieving social media branding nirvana: Transparency.”

 That approach clearly paid off, as Harris Interactive’s latest Reputational Quotient survey, published in February, ranks Toyota as the company with the most-improved reputation.

 Harris Interactive’s survey reveals that few companies have seen their reputations improve lately.
-Joining Toyota in that small group is BP.
-Having embraced social media in the wake of the Deepwater Horizon disaster, the energy giant recently ranked third in The Group’s FTSE 100 social media index.
+Joining Toyota in that small group is BP, which embraced social media in the wake of the Deepwater Horizon disaster.

 The factors that separate an effective strategy from a failed one can be difficult to generalize.
 The best strategies seem to be tailor-made for a company, its customers, and the problems it is facing.
-Davis’ article sums it up nicely: “Reputation is something that is both fragile yet resilient.
+Davis summed it up nicely: “Reputation is something that is both fragile yet resilient.
 The ability to spring back when it’s damaged takes a keen understanding of the factors and attitudes that shape a reputation to begin with.”